FdelMazo/node-to-gh-action/README.md

   push:
     branches: [master, main]

+# Before using this action
+# 1. Create a `gh-pages` branch
-# Don't forget to set up the github pages to point to the `gh-pages` branch!
+# 2. Set up your github pages settings to point to that branch
+# 3. Under settings/actions, on "Workflow permissions" give the action "Read & Write permissions"

 jobs:
   node-to-gh: